 Focusing on seniors: Business owners follow the demographics

-Jeff Tremblay, CEO of Synergy HomeCare, moved his business from northern New Jersey to Venice, Fla.
-Like many business owners looking for new customers, he decided to follow the nation's changing demographics, literally.
+In this Monday, Dec.
+12, 2016, photo, Jeffrey Tremblay, CEO of SYNERGY HomeCare of Venice, poses for a photo at his office, in Venice, Fla.
+Some business owners looking for customers and clients are following the nation's changing demographics, literally.

 Comments